Blendify/blender-manual/trunk/blender_docs/manual/sequencer/preview/display_mode.rst

 Use this display to check for too much color saturation.
 While over-saturated images look great for op-art and computer displays, they stink when shown on the big screen TV.
-Use :kbd:`Alt-A` to scrub the video;
-this display will update with a new/revised map for each frame.
-Just like watching the Image preview to see what it looks like, watch the Chroma Vectorscope to watch for color use.

 This mode is good for: